erezushi/PokeErez.com-Placeholder/api/game/README.md

 Alongside the game responses, which chatbots receive, there is also a service for displaying the state of a game in a way that can be put into various streaming software.

-To use it, add a Browser Source to your scene _(or whatever the equivalent of it in your streaming software)_, and set it to
+To use it, add a Browser Source to your scene _(or whatever the equivalents of them are in your streaming software)_, and set it to
 ```
 https://announcer.pokeerez.com/?key=[game key]
 ```